 TRANSLATOR'S NOTE: There is a constant allusion to the acronym ACTG which represents, in the English language AIDS Clinical Trials Group, which in free translation would be: AIDS Clinical Trials Group which is a disguised form, a euphemism to say that humans are being Used as guinea pigs, and although I recognize the need for these ACTGs, the case below offends the little morale that I still have and translates it not only to give opportunity to people or relatives of people lost because of these lessons that now come to their Eyes, and, on the other hand, an unsuspecting soul, thirsting for salvation or benevolence, that serves as a warning about what may be behind an "invitation like this" (...)

-Suicidal ideation and its successful or non-successful completion prove that HIV treatment with efavirenz may have side effects and lead to suicide
+Suicidal ideation and its successful or unsuccessful effectiveness prove that HIV treatment with efavirenz can have side effects and lead to suicide

-Efavirenz has a well-known association with side effects in the central nervous system which may include abnormal dreams, depression and anxiety.
-Several studies have reported cases of suicide among people taking efavirenz, alerting the scientific community that treatment of HIV with efavirenz may have side effects, but "its frequency has not been determined."
-The Sustiva package states that suicide, psychotic delusions and behavior were reported among people who took the drug, but "A causal relationship to the use of Sustiva can not be determined from these reports".
+Efavirenz has a well-known association with side effects in the central nervous system that may include abnormal dreams, depression and anxiety.
+Several studies have reported cases of suicide among people taking efavirenz, alerting the scientific community that treatment of HIV with efavirenz may have side effects, but "their frequency has not been determined."
+The Sustiva package insists that suicide, psychotic delusions and behavior were reported among people who took the drug, but "A causal relationship to the use of Sustiva can not be determined from these reports".